 All of your information will be kept confidential and secured.
 The documents you submit will not affect your citizenship or immigration status and will not affect an application for U.S. permanent residency or citizenship.
 None of the information is used for immigration enforcement purposes.

 - It is possible that Covered California needs additional documents from you or that we were unable to verify your information with your previously submitted documents.

-- Please resend documents, making sure that they are on the list of acceptable documents.
+- Please resend documents, making sure that they are accepted forms of documents to confirm eligibility.

 If you would like help, please call the Covered California Service Center at (800) 300-1506.

 When you tell us new information about your household, such as a new family member, an increase or loss of income, or a move to a new address, you could qualify for a different health coverage program.
 When that happens, you will receive an Eligibility Determination Notice from Covered California (described above) telling you that you no longer qualify for Covered California and telling you which new program you qualify for, such as Medi-Cal, the Medi-Cal Access Program or the County Children’s Health Initiative Program.
 You will receive a separate welcome notice from your new program.

 If you are a Covered California member and your new information results in a transition to Medi-Cal, you will receive a notice about this change.
 It explains that your Covered California plan will remain in effect until Medi-Cal makes the final determination on your case.
 The notice will look like this: